thetronjohnson/kphfund/content/index.md

 # KPH Fund

-We're on a mission to empower entrepreneurs to build world-class internet products from Kerala!
+Empowering Kerala's entrepreneurs to build world-class internet products.

-KPH Fund provides seed capital and support to early-stage startups in Kerala.
-We partner with founders to refine their product strategy and go-to-market approach, helping them to build global products from Kerala.

-Our community includes Y Combinator alumni and experienced founders who have successfully built and scaled products for international markets.

-Reach out to us at team@kph.fund if you're building or hacking on something cool!
+We provide seed funding and mentorship to early-stage startups, backed by a community of Y Combinator alumni and successful founders.

+Building something cool?
+Contact hello@felixjosemon.com